Value Stream Maps

-When building a Value Stream Map, you first need to identify the stages that you would like to create.
-Once you have identified your stages, add process blocks associated with those stages the value stream map with stages and then add process blocks to these stages.
+When building a value stream map, you first need to identify the stages that you would like to create.
+Once you have identified your stages, add process blocks associated with those stages.

 To create a value stream map, follow these steps: